-For over four decades on Labour Day Sunday, the Lions Club of Fernie has hosted the Lions Demolition Derby in one big, wild smash-em-up celebration of summer.
+For almost four decades on Labour Day Sunday, the Lions Club of Fernie has hosted the Lions Demolition Derby in one big, wild smash-em-up celebration of summer.
 All proceeds go to the Fernie Lions to support local charities, seniors and youth groups and sports.

 So what are you waiting for?